-Some children with autism spectrum disorder (ASD) can be more sensitive than usual to environmental stimuli, such as noise, light, clothing or temperature.
-Other children with ASD can have lowered sensitivity levels.
-The way you help your child will depend on how your child reacts to what he senses in the world around him.
+Some children with autism spectrum disorder (ASD) can be oversensitive to environmental stimuli, like noise, light, clothing or temperature.
+Others can be undersensitive.
+The way you help your child depends on how she reacts to what she senses in the world around her.

 About sensory sensitivities and autism spectrum disorder

 Children with autism spectrum disorder (ASD) can be oversensitive or undersensitive to noise, light, clothing or temperature.
 Their senses – sight, hearing, touch, smell and taste – take in either too much or too little information from the environment around them.